frain-dev/convoy-website/src/app/(main)/blog/articles/convoy-new-architecture.md

 A hallmark of good software design is when several unintended benefits emerge naturally from it.
 This architecture has laid a strong foundation for us to enhance the data processing pipeline, allowing us to achieve even higher reliability and performance guarantees.
 I’m excited to share more updates as we continue to make progress.
 That’s all for now. :)

 Take care!

+## Getting Started with Convoy

+Want to add webhooks to your API in minutes?
+You can get started at [cloud.getconvoy.io/signup](http://cloud.getconvoy.io/signup).